 The Dequindre Civic Academy (DCA) is more than a school.

 Commissioned for "The Architectural ImagInation," U.S. Pavilion in the 2016 Venice Architecture Biennale, Marshall Brown imagines it as the physical manifestation of America’s motto, E pluribus unum – out of many, one.
 Bridging over Detroit’s Dequindre Cut, the three million square foot institution is a coordinate unit - a city within the city - dedicated to the education, wellness, and future of Detroit’s children.

-Smooth growth fluidly weaves public and private landscapes to create a twenty-first century garden city.
-It treats cities as emergent systems and physical manifestations of collective intelligence.
+Smooth Growth urban design services fluidly weave public and private landscapes to create a twenty-first century garden city.
+Marshall Brown treats cities as emergent systems and physical manifestations of collective intelligence.
 This plan is for a neighborhood in Chicago – Washington Park.
-Smooth Growth does not rely on increasing population density and reminds us that in urbanism, one should never confuse quantity with quality.
-Smooth growth's form aligns with socialized democracy in America by establishing a landscape of collective independence.
+Smooth Growth planning does not rely on increasing population density and reminds us that in urbanism, one should never confuse quantity with quality.
+Smooth Growth planning aligns with socialized democracy in America by establishing a landscape of collective independence.

 Smooth Growth Urbanism featured in Crain's